ScriptRaccoon/CatDat/CONTRIBUTING.md

 - **No dual implications**: Implications are dualized automatically when applicable.
 For this reason, adding the category implication "finitely cocomplete => pushouts" is not necessary when "finitely complete => pullbacks" has already been added.
 Similarly, the functor implication "comonadic => left adjoint" is automatically dualized from "monadic => right adjoint".
 When an implication can be phrased both in a "limit" or "colimit" variant, prefer the "limit" variant (unless the literature focusses on the "colimit" variant).

 - **Relevant implications**: When adding a new property, include implications involving this property and existing properties.
 For example, when adding the property of categories of having "countable products", also add the implication "countable products => finite products".
 Refactor existing implications if necessary.
-Ensure that for most categories and functors, it will be inferred if the property holds or not.
+Ensure that for most categorical structures, it will be inferred if the property holds or not.

 - **Simplify Implications**: When adding a new implication, check if it simplifies existing implications and if it deduces some previously non-deduced properties.

 - **Long-form content**: If a proof for a property becomes very long, move it into a markdown-generated content page and link to that page.
 These files are located in the [`/content`](/content/) folder.
 For example, `/content/cocongruences_of_groups.md` is rendered at [`/content/cocongruences_of_groups`](https://catdat.app/content/cocongruences_of_groups).
 Content pages are also used for reusable lemmas that apply to multiple property assignments.

 - **New Combinations**: Add new categories that satisfy combinations of satisfied properties and unsatisfied properties and not yet in the database.
 For example, you may add a category that is abelian but neither cocomplete nor essentially small (if it is not already present).
 The [page with missing data](https://catdat.app/missing) lists consistent combinations of the form $p \land \neg q$ that are not yet witnessed by a category in the database.
-The same remarks apply to functors.
+The same remarks apply to functors and other categorical structures.

 ### Redundancy Script

-As noted above, avoid redundant property assignments to a category (or functor).
+As noted above, avoid redundant property assignments to a categorical structure.
 To detect redundancies, run `pnpm db:redundancies`.

-The script reports at most one redundant assignment per category (or functor) for each of satisfied and unsatisfied properties, even if multiple exist.
+The script reports at most one redundant assignment per structure for each of satisfied and unsatisfied properties, even if multiple exist.
 After removing an assignment, run the script again to ensure that all remaining redundancies are handled.

 Removing redundant assignments is not required, but it is recommended, especially for all unsatisfied properties.
 For satisfied properties, removal depends on context: keep them if the proof is meaningful, otherwise consider removing them if it is purely technical or uninformative.